alexkohler/nakedret/README.md

 ## Usage

 Similar to other Go static anaylsis tools, nakedret can be invoked with one or more filenames, directories, or packages named by its import path.
-These cannot be mixed - either specify all filenames, all directories, or all package names.

-`nakedret [flags] packages/files`
+Nakedret also supports the `...` wildcard.

 Currently, the only flag supported is -l, which is an optional flag to specify the maximum length a function can be (in terms of line length).
 If not specified, it defaults to 5.